wonsunahn/CS1632_Spring2026/exercises/Supplement4/README.md

 Deliverable 3, so let's just import rentacat.spec.ts from that project into tests/rentacat.spec.ts.

-You need to do these three things though in D3Test.java:
+You need to do these three things though in rentacat.spec.ts:

 1. Replace the base URL of the web pages accessed with "http://localhost:8080".
 Please make sure you use http:// and not https://.